MaZderMind/osm-history-renderer/README.md

 Is the rendering slow?
 Who knows - I don't.
 I don't know how a combined spatial + date-time btree index performs on a huge dataset, if a simple geom index will be more efficient or if another database scheme is suited better, but as with the imorter there's no other way to learn about this other then trying.

 ## Memory usage
-The importer currently stores lat, lon and version for each and every node, indexed by node-id and node-timestamp inside two nested std::map instances.
+The importer currently stores lat and lon for each and every node, indexed by node-id and node-timestamp inside two nested std::map instances.
 This is okay for smaller regions but there are ways to improve both, memory usage and speed.
 The roadmap is here very similar to the one mentioned above:

  1. Make it work
  2. Make it scale